Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Introduction

 \section{Introduction}

-The quantum channel discrimination problem is a fundamental problem in quantum information science~\cite{harrow2010adaptive,duan2009perfect,kawachi2019quantum,pirandola2019fundamental,zhuang2020ultimate}.
+The quantum channel discrimination problem is a fundamental problem in quantum information science~\cite{harrow2010adaptive,duan2009perfect,kawachi2019quantum,pirandola2019fundamental,zhuang2020ultimate,PhysRevA.104.052406}.
 In this study, we consider a general quantum channel discrimination problem, and derive the lower bounds of the error probability.

-From Helstrom's seminar work~\cite{helstrom1967detection} and Holevo's subsequent work~\cite{holevo1972analogue}, the error probability of the discrimination of two quantum states $\rho$ and $\sigma$ is characterized by the trace distance $\frac12\|\rho-\sigma\|_1$, which can be computed efficiently.
-As a consequence, the error probability of the discrimination of two quantum channels $\Psi$ and $\Phi$ by algorithms invoking the quantum channel once can be characterized by the maximum of the trace distance, $\max_{\rho}\frac12\|\Phi\otimes\mathrm{id}(\rho)-\Psi\otimes\mathrm{id}(\rho)\|_1 =: \frac12\|\Phi-\Psi\|_{\diamond}$, which is called the diamond distance.
+From Helstrom's seminar work~\cite{helstrom1967detection} and Holevo's subsequent work~\cite{holevo1972analogue}, the error probability of the discrimination of two quantum states $\rho$ and $\sigma$ is characterized by the trace distance $\frac{1}{2}\|\rho-\sigma\|_1$, which can be computed efficiently.
+As a consequence, the error probability of the discrimination of two quantum channels $\Psi$ and $\Phi$ by algorithms invoking the quantum channel once can be characterized by the maximum of the trace distance, $\max_{\rho}\frac{1}{2}\|\Phi\otimes\mathrm{id}(\rho)-\Psi\otimes\mathrm{id}(\rho)\|_1 =: \frac12\|\Phi-\Psi\|_{\diamond}$, which is called the diamond distance.
 The diamond distance can be computed efficiently as well~\cite{watrous2013simpler}.
-On the other hand, if we consider algorithms that use the quantum channel $n$ times, the analysis is more complicated.
-If we restrict the discrimination algorithms to be non-adaptive, the error probability is characterized by the diamond distance $\frac12\|\Phi^{\otimes n} - \Psi^{\otimes n}\|_\diamond$.
+However, if we consider algorithms that use the quantum channel $n$ times, the analysis is much more complicated.
+If we restrict the discrimination algorithms to be non-adaptive, i.e., the given channel is called $n$ times at once in parallel, the error probability is characterized by the diamond distance $\frac{1}{2}\|\Phi^{\otimes n}-\Psi^{\otimes n}\|_\diamond$.
 To compute the above diamond distance, we have to solve an optimization problem on exponentially high-dimensional linear space in $n$.
 Hence, it is computationally hard to compute the error probability of non-adaptive algorithms with $n$ queries when $n$ is large.
 Furthermore, for general discrimination algorithms, no simple representation of the error probability has been known even for the discrimination of two quantum channels.